shoeffner/mthesis/src/gaze_library.md

 Inside the meta configuration block (@cl:gazedefmeta) reside the setup related parameters, that is the camera and screen settings.
 The screen settings consist of a resolution in pixels and measurements in meters.
-For example, the Laptop used for the development process had a resolution of \SI{2880 x 1800}{{pixels}}, and its screen width and height were \SIlist{0.335;0.207}{\meter}.
+For example, the laptop used for the development process had a resolution of \SI{2880 x 1800}{{pixels}}, and its screen width and height were \SIlist{0.335;0.207}{\meter}.
 Since screen sizes are usually provided in inches across the diagonal, the screen width and